Linear generalised complex structures

 \subsection{Outline of the paper}

 Section \ref{sec_Background} recalls some necessary background on Courant algebroids and generalised complex structures, on linear splittings of VB-Courant algebroids and Dorfman connections and on morphisms of 2-representations of Lie algebroids.
-Section \ref{new_complex_section} studies holomorphic vector bundles and holomorphic Lie algebroids, describing holomorphic vector bundles via linear complex structures on a real vector bundle.
+Section \ref{new_complex_section} recalls the description of holomorphic vector bundles via linear complex structures on a real vector bundle.

 Section \ref{sec_gcs_vb} then studies linear generalised complex structures on vector bundles in detail.
 For the convenience of the reader the basic definitions and properties of generalised complex structures are given as well in Section \ref{sec_bg_gcs}.
 This section proves the existence of an adapted Dorfman connection and uses it to construct the complex Lie algebroid in Theorem \ref{main}.